dextr-cloud/dextr-docs/docs/_pages/engage.md

 ----
 #### Call dispositions

-If the administrator has this option on, when call ends you'll notice a modal window showing up.
+If the administrator enables this option in [Settings-General](/settings/), when a call ends you'll notice a modal window showing up.
 The modal window will prompt you to select one of the dispositions in the dropdown to keep track of what the call consisted of.
 This makes assessments and inquiry easier when checking the [Activity](/activity/) tab for a specific call.

 <figure>
    <img src="{{ '/assets/images/call-disposition.gif' }}" alt="Call Disposition">